-What is the Coordination of Benefits in Health Insurance?
+What is Coordination of Benefits?

-Coordination of benefits (COB) must occur when a person holds multiple health insurance policies.
+Coordination of benefits must occur when a person holds multiple health insurance policies.
 If you have two plans, your insurers coordinate to determine which policy is the primary and which is the secondary.
 Coordination of benefits helps avoid duplicate expenses and keeps healthcare and prescription costs affordable for all policyholders.

 How Common Is Double Coverage?